 By placing strain gauges inside different sections of the Achilles tendons and then loading the tendons with the ankle positioned in a variety of angles, researchers from the University of North Carolina discovered that the back portion of the Achilles tendon is exposed to far greater amounts of strain (particularly when the ankle was moved upward) while the forward section of the tendon, which is the section most frequently damaged with insertional tendinitis, was exposed to very low loads.
 The authors of the study suggest that the lack of stress on the forward aspect of the Achilles tendon (which they referred to as a tension shielding effect) may cause that section to weaken and eventually fail.

-As a result, the treatment of an Achilles insertional tendinitis should be to strengthen the forward-most aspect of the tendon.
-This can be accomplished by performing a series of eccentric load exercises through a partial range of motion (Fig. 3).
-It is particularly important to exercise the Achilles tendon with the ankle maximally plantarflexed (i.e., standing way up on tiptoes), because this position places greater amounts of strain on the more frequently damaged forward portion of the tendon.
+The treatment of an Achilles insertional tendinitis should thus be to strengthen the forward-most aspect of the tendon (after rest has reduced swelling in the sheath around the tendon).
+This can be accomplished by performing a series of eccentric load exercises through a partial range of motion.
+It is particularly important to exercise the Achilles tendon with the ankle pointing down as far as possible (i.e., standing way up on tiptoes), because this position places greater amounts of load on the more frequently damaged forward portion of the tendon.

-Compared to conventional Achilles exercises, the partial range Achilles exercises have considerably better outcomes.
+Compared to conventional Achilles exercises where the loaded heel is lowered below level, the partial range Achilles exercises have considerably better outcomes.
 In a pilot study of 27 people who had been suffering with insertional Achilles tendinitis for more than two years, nearly 70 percent responded favorably to the partial range of motion exercises in just 3 months.

 Another factor to consider when managing insertional Achilles injuries is that the heel counter of the running shoe should not contact the damaged portion of the Achilles insertion.
 Over the past few years, many running shoe manufacturers have added a forward angulation to the upper portion of the heel counter that causes it to project directly into the Achilles tendon.
 This addition often pushes into the back the Achilles insertion and causes chronic inflammation, particularly if a Haglund’s deformity is present.
-Treatment in this situation is to look for sneakers that do not contact the Achilles insertion.
+Those with insertional Achilles problems should look for sneakers that do not contact the Achilles insertion.
 A simple alternative is to cut off the upper back section of the heel counter so it no longer touches the tendon.

 The final consideration when managing insertional Achilles injuries is that you should avoid taking common anti-inflammatories, such as indomethacin and celecoxib, which have been recently shown to significantly reduce tendon-to-bone healing in laboratory animals.
 Although effective for pain relief, the reduced tendon-to-bone healing increases the likelihood that an insertional Achilles injury will become chronic.
 Rather than temporarily reducing inflammation with drugs, the preferred approach is to correct the problem by strengthening the tendon with exercises.